-Areas of Eastern England suffer from extremely hard water, but vast areas of England also suffer from the abrasive nature of hard water, as indicated by the blue area on the map.
+Areas of Eastern England suffer from extremely hard water, but vast areas of England also suffer from the abrasive nature of hard water, as indicated on the map.

 Tapworks softeners remove the calcium and magnesium, the hardness minerals that cause troublesome lime-scale.

 Hard water enters a Tapworks softener and passes through a bed of tiny resin beads which are charged with sodium ions.
 The hardness minerals are exchanged with harmless sodium ions, in a process called ion exchange.

 Once the beads are covered with calcium and magnesium, a brine solution is used to wash them away and reintroduce sodium ions – this is called regeneration.

 The Tapworks water softener is automatic, it will monitor water use and decide when best to carry out the regeneration.
 It will only clean the resin that has been used, using a soft water proportional regeneration process.